Our Research

 Site Principal Investigator: Amanda Staiano, Ph.D.

-TEAM UP is no longer enrolling families in designated prmary care clinics in Louisiana.
+TEAM UP is no longer enrolling families in designated primary care clinics in Louisiana.

 Kennedy BM, Davison G, Fowler LA, Rodriguez-Guzman E, Collins ML, Baker A, Cook S, Lindros J, Wilfley DE, Zebrick A, Staiano AE.
 Perceptions of a pragmatic family-centered approach to childhood obesity and treatment.
 The Ochsner Journal.
 2021, 21 (1) 30-40.
 Journal Link.

 SUNRISE is an international study bringing together researchers from low, middle, and high income countries around the globe to measure physical activity, sedentary behavior, and sleep for children under the age of 5 years.
 The SUNRISE Coordinating Center is based at University of Wollongong, Australia.
-Dr. Staiano and Dr. Kip Webster of University of Tennessee lead the SUNRISE USA Site and are actively enrolling families of 3 and 4 year old children across the US to participate.
-Learn more here: https://sunrise-study.com/
+Dr. Staiano, Dr. Katie Spring, and Dr. Kip Webster of University of Tennessee lead the SUNRISE USA Site and are actively enrolling families of 3 and 4 year old children across the US to participate.
+Learn more here: https://www.sunrise-us.org/#

 Past Projects